wasamistake/use-intersection-animation/README.md

 ## Extending built-in effects

-This package comes with some ready-to-use effects.
+This package comes with some ready-to-use effects (most of them adapted from the awesome [Animista](https://animista.net/) library).
 You can import them from `@wasamistake/use-intersection-animation/effects`.

 ```tsx
 import {